Adi2612/testing_skills/Network.md

-question 1. -->
+# Question 1. -->

   this are the following ip address which are open to outside at some specific port for some specific protocol:-

    $(1) 14.139.34.2      operating system :-  ubuntu (linux 3.11 - 3.14)